awsdocs/aws-glue-developer-guide/doc_source/connection-using.md

 In your connection information, you also must consider whether data is accessed through a VPC and then set up network parameters accordingly\.
 AWS Glue requires a private IP for JDBC endpoints\.
 Connections to databases can be over a VPN and AWS Direct Connect because they provide private IP access to on\-premises databases\.

 For information about how to connect to on\-premises databases, see [How to access and analyze on\-premises data stores using AWS Glue](http://aws.amazon.com/blogs/big-data/how-to-access-and-analyze-on-premises-data-stores-using-aws-glue/) at the AWS Big Data Blog website\.

+##Looks like Glue connection does not support S3 interface endpoint, use S3 gateway endpoints instead